apple/swift-nio-imap/CONTRIBUTING.md

 Please ensure to specify the following:

-* SwiftNIO commit hash
+* swift-nio-email commit hash
-* Contextual information (e.g. what you were trying to achieve with SwiftNIO)
+* Contextual information (e.g. what you were trying to achieve with which module (e.g. IMAP, SMTP))
 * Simplest possible steps to reproduce
   * More complex the steps are, lower the priority will be.
   * A pull request with failing test case is preferred, but it's just fine to paste the test case into the issue description.